-How many times have you faked an illness before team-building days?
-Calm down, I don’t force you to reveal this horrible truth.
+How many times have you faked an illness before team building games?
+Calm down, I won’t force you to reveal this horrible truth.
 Let’s just admit that the majority of team-building activities suck.
-Those hotdog eating contests and egg dropping… Yuck.
+Those egg-dropping and hot dog eating contests… Yuck.

-On the other hand, team building activities are essential for the company success.
+On the other hand, team building activities are essential for the company’s success.
 In fact, the personal bonds between teammates give businesses a competitive edge.
-A team that can collaborate and communicate effectively is more productive, happier and pleasant to work with.
+A team that can collaborate and communicate effectively is more productive, happier, and pleasant to work with.
 How does this work?
 It’s all about engagement.

-The studies show that close work friendship boosts employee satisfaction by 50 percent.
+Studies show that close work friendships boost employee satisfaction by 50 percent.
 At the same time, people are seven times more likely to be fully engaged if they have a best friend at work.
 Another report claims that engaged teams outperform competitors in terms of performance and profits.

-Here come team-building activities and games to keep teams engaged and connected.
-They help colleagues learn more about each other – how the person sitting right next to you thinks, performs tasks, solves issues and has fun.
+Here come team-building games and activities to keep teams engaged and connected.
+They help colleagues learn more about each other—how the person sitting right next to you thinks, performs tasks, solves issues, and has fun.

-Do your teammates roll their eyes hearing about team-building days?
+Do your coworkers roll their eyes when you mention team games?
 The good news is that team-building activities don’t have to be embarrassing and dull.
-We put together the list of brilliant activities and games to choose from.
-And none of them involves eggs dropped to the flow.
+We’ve put together a list of fantastic team games and activities for you to enjoy.
+And none of them involve eggs being dropped into the stream.

 Murder mystery dinner

-The Murder Mystery Dinner is an interactive activity that usually repeats the most famous detective stories.
-Your colleagues will team up around the key goal ─ solving the mystery and finding the murderer.
-I bet there are some companies in your city that will design murder mystery for your team.
+The Murder Mystery Dinner is an interactive team game that usually repeats the most famous detective stories.
+Your colleagues will team up around the key goal—solving the mystery and finding the murderer.
+I bet there are some companies in your city that will design a murder mystery for your team.
 You can also host your own mystery party to achieve a more intimate atmosphere.
-Either way, this costume game is ideal for building problem-solving and critical-thinking skills within your squad.
-And for posting cool pics to Instagram after, for sure.
+Either way, this team game is ideal for building problem-solving and critical-thinking skills within your squad.
+And for posting cool pics to Instagram afterward, for sure.

 There is a team version of PowerPoint Karaoke.
-Give a few minutes to a group of colleagues to view the slides and prepare before giving the presentation.
+Allow a few minutes before the presentation for a group of colleagues to review the slides and prepare.
 Under the circumstances, they will be forced to think quickly and collaborate closely to perform a difficult task.
 To make it easier to get started, you can grab free PowerPoint templates that are available, which will help you save time instead of preparing the presentation from scratch.

 Slideshow is a PowerPoint Karaoke alternative.
 This is also one of the virtual team building games.
-In this game, one player presents a story that describes an adventure or process in details, anything from traveling to building a birdhouse (or traveling in a birdhouse).
+In this game, one player presents a story that describes an adventure or process in detail, anything from traveling to building a birdhouse (or traveling in a birdhouse).
 Other teammates should act as the slide show for the presentation, repeating the story in motion.
 The Slideshow game boosts creativity and motivates participants to think on the go.
 It also demonstrates how teammates can support each other during difficult tasks.

 Truth and lie

-This team-building activity motivates teammates to collaborate for achieving a shared goal using a specific process where close enough is not good enough.
+This team building activity motivates teammates to collaborate for the achievement of a shared goal using a specific process where “close enough” is not good enough.
 GPS Adventure and its QR code variation also boost problem-solving skills in a fun and engaging way.

 What’s my name

-Write down the name of a famous person or people type (nerd, football fan, rockstar, etc ) on sticker paper.
+Write down the name of a famous person or people of that type (nerd, football fan, rock star, etc.) on sticker paper.
 Then, place these tags on a team member so that they cannot see who they are.
 For a set amount of time, this person should ask the group leading questions to figure out what is written on the tag.
 What’s My Name is a great ice-breaker game for those companies where team members don’t know each other well yet.